-Figure 25: Fish length inaccuracy (bias) and imprecision by observer, year of observation and species.
-Observations use the length bias model of captured (mark-recapture surveys) compared to estimated (geo-referenced visual surveys) length-frequenced distributions from the middle Columbia River study area, 2014-2018 Figure 26: Predicted von Bertalanffy growth curve for inter-year recaptured Bull Trout (all lengths) and Mountain Whitefish (≤ 250 mm) in the middle Columbia River study area 2001-2018.
-Figure 27: Annual estimates of the von Bertalanffy growth coefficient (left panel) and predicted maximum growth (right panel) with 95% credible intervals for Bull Trout in the middle Columbia River study area, 2001 to 2018.
-The dotted line represents the implementation of the minimum flow release and REV5 operations Figure 28: Annual estimates of the von Bertalanffy growth coefficient (left panel) and predicted maximum growth (right panel) with 95% credible intervals for Mountain Whitefish in the middle Columbia River study area, 2001 to 2018.
-The dotted line represents the implementation of the minimum flow release and REV5 operations43 Figure 29: Body condition effect size estimates (with 95% credible intervals) by year for a 300 mm FL juvenile Bull Trout in the middle Columbia River study area, 2002 to 2018.
-The dotted line represents the implementation of the minimum flow release and REV5 operations Figure 30: Body condition effect size estimates (with 95% credible intervals) by year for a 500 mm FL adult Bull Trout in the middle Columbia River study area, 2002 to 2018.
-The dotted line represents the implementation of the minimum flow release and REVs operations Figure 31: Body condition effect size estimates (with 95% credible intervals) by year for a 300 mm FL juvenile Largescale Sucker in the middle Columbia River study area, 2010 to 2018.
-The dotted line represents the implementation of the minimum flow release and REV5 operations Figure 32: Body condition effect size estimates (with 95% credible intervals) by year for a 500 mm FL adult Largescale Sucker in the middle Columbia River study area, 2010 to 2018.
-The dotted line represents the implementation of the minimum flow release and REV5 operations Figure 33: Body condition effect size estimates (with 95% credible intervals) by year for a 100 mm FL juvenile Mountain Whitefish in the middle Columbia River study area, 2002 to 2018.
-The dotted line represents the implementation of the minimum flow release and REV5 operations Figure 34: Body condition effect size estimates (with 95% credible intervals) by year for a 250 mm FL adult Mountain Whitefish in the middle Columbia River study area, 2002 to 2018.
-The dotted line represents the implementation of the minimum flow release and REV5 operations Figure 35: Body condition effect size estimates (with 95% credible intervals) by year for a 150 mm FL juvenile Rainbow Trout in the middle Columbia River study area, 2003 to 2018.
-The dotted line represents the implementation of the minimum flow release and REV5 operations Figure 36: Body condition effect size estimates (with 95% credible intervals) by year for a 300 mm FL adult Rainbow Trout in the middle Columbia River study area, 2003 to 2018.
-The dotted line represents the implementation of the minimum flow release and REV5 operations.
+Figure 25: Fish length inaccuracy (bias) and imprecision by observer, year of observation, and species.
+Observations use the length bias model of captured (mark-recapture surveys) compared to estimated (geo-referenced visual surveys) length-frequency distributions from the middle Columbia River study area, 2014-201938 Figure 26: Predicted von Bertalanffy growth curve for inter-year recaptured Bull Trout, Largescale Sucker, and Mountain Whitefish in the middle Columbia River study area, 2001-2019 Figure 27: Annual estimates of the von Bertalanffy growth coefficient (left panel) and predicted maximum growth (right panel) with 95% credible intervals for Bull Trout in the middle Columbia River study area, 2001 to 2019.
+The dotted line represents the implementation of the minimum flow release and REV5 operations Figure 28: Annual estimates of the von Bertalanffy growth coefficient (left panel) and predicted maximum growth (right panel) with 95% credible intervals for Largescale Sucker in the middle Columbia River study area, 2011 to 2019.
+The dotted line represents the implementation of the minimum flow release and REV5 operations40 Figure 29: Annual estimates of the von Bertalanffy growth coefficient (left panel) and predicted maximum growth (right panel) with 95% credible intervals for Mountain Whitefish in the middle Columbia River study area, 2001 to 2019.
+The dotted line represents the implementation of the minimum flow release and REV5 operations41 Figure 30: Body condition effect size estimates (with 95% credible intervals) by year for a 300 mm FL juvenile Bull Trout in the middle Columbia River study area, 2002 to 2019.
+The dotted line represents the implementation of the minimum flow release and REV5 operations Figure 31: Body condition effect size estimates (with 95% credible intervals) by year for a 500 mm FL adult Bull Trout in the middle Columbia River study area, 2002 to 2019.
+The dotted line represents the implementation of the minimum flow release and REV5 operations42 Figure 32: Body condition effect size estimates (with 95% credible intervals) by year for a 500 mm FL adult Largescale Sucker in the middle Columbia River study area, 2010 to 2019.
+The dotted line represents the implementation of the minimum flow release and REV5 operations43 Figure 33: Body condition effect size estimates (with 95% credible intervals) by year for a 100 mm FL juvenile Mountain Whitefish in the middle Columbia River study area, 2002 to 2019.
+The dotted line represents the implementation of the minimum flow release and REV5 operations Figure 34: Body condition effect size estimates (with 95% credible intervals) by year for a 250 mm FL adult Mountain Whitefish in the middle Columbia River study area, 2002 to 2019.
+The dotted line represents the implementation of the minimum flow release and REV5 operations44 Figure 35: Body condition effect size estimates (with 95% credible intervals) by year for a 150 mm FL juvenile Rainbow Trout in the middle Columbia River study area, 2003 to 2019.
+The dotted line represents the implementation of the minimum flow release and REV5 operations44 Figure 36: Body condition effect size estimates (with 95% credible intervals) by year for a 300 mm FL adult Rainbow Trout in the middle Columbia River study area, 2003 to 2019.
+The dotted line represents the implementation of the minimum flow release and REV5 operations45 Figure 37: Estimates (with 95% credible intervals) of the effect of the flow regime change by species, analysis and life stage.
+The abundance estimates are the percent change in the annual population growth rate.
+The distribution estimates are the percent change in the relative upstream density per km47